LRYMND/v-link/README.md

 ## 7 | Audio

 There are a couple of ways in order to use the raspberry as an audio source for your car speakers now.
-I propose a [small module](https://www.tindie.com/products/justtech/aux-input-volvo-v50-s40-c30-c70-xc90/) from lithuania with which you can mod your radio to add an aux port.
-There's also a bluetooth version available but since the phone is already wirelessly connected to the Dongle, an aux-cable seems pretty clean and less prone to failure.
+I propose a [small module](https://www.tindie.com/products/justtech/aux-input-volvo-v50-s40-c30-c70-xc90/) from Lithuania with which you can mod your radio to add an aux port.
+There's also a bluetooth version available but since the phone is already wirelessly connected to the Carlinkit adapter dongle, an aux-cable seems pretty clean and less prone to failure.

 If you already have an aux port in your car, you don't need this input board.
 Simply connect the raspberry pi directly to the aux port.